SimpleDataLabsInc/prophecy-docs/docs/low-code-spark/execution/setup-execution/livy/execution-metrics-on-livy.md

 When running Pipelines and Jobs, you may be interested to know few metrics related to execution like records read/written, bytes read/written, total time taken and Data samples b/w components.
 These Dataset, Pipeline-run and Job-run related metrics are accumulated and stored on your data plane and can be viewed later from Prophecy UI.
-For more details please refer [here](../../execution-metrics)

 Please refer below images for Execution Metrics on Pipelines page.